 A: Finding halal food is one of the most challenging things especially when you travel to a country where the Muslims are the minority.

 T: What place is top of your bucket list?

 A: Iran-Pakistan border crossing in between Zahedan, Iran and Quetta, Pakistan.
 It is an epic yet dangerous border crossing.
 Even though it is dangerous, it might be an unforgettable experience in life.

 A: Ask yourself what is your purpose and intention to travel.
-Traveling is not a lifestyle.
-Do not waste your money to travel just to brag about it on your Social Media.
+Travelling is not a lifestyle.
+Do not waste your money to travel just to brag about it on your social media.
 Traveling is a good way to gain experience, gain knowledge and make more friends.